CityOfPhiladelphia/business.phila.gov/wp/wp-content/plugins/reusable-text-blocks/readme.txt

 You can add it to your site in three ways:

+= 1.
+Widget =
-Widget: Included widget allows you to specify with block and insert a title if needed.
+The included widget allows you to specify which block you want to insert.
+You can also include a title if needed.

-Shortcode:
+= 2.
+Widget =
 `[text-blocks id="1"] or [text-blocks id="text_block_slug"]`

-`[text-blocks id="1" plain=1] or [text-blocks id="text_block_slug" plain=1]`
+= 3.
+PHP Function =

-PHP Function: A PHP function has been setup so you do not have to use the do_shortcode function.
-Go straight to the source with the following.
+A PHP function has been setup so you do not have to use the do_shortcode function.

 `<?php if(function_exists('show_text_block')) { echo show_text_block(421); } ?>`

-or

 `<?php if(function_exists('show_text_block')) { echo show_text_block('slug'); } ?>`